fast-aircraft-design/FAST-OAD/docs/documentation/install.rst

     **Note**: If your network uses a proxy, you may have to do `some settings <https://pip.pypa.io/en/stable/user_guide/#using-a-proxy-server>`_ for pip to work correctly

-IpYou can install the latest version with this command:
+You can install the latest version with this command:

 .. code:: bash

-    $ pip install --upgrade FAST-OAD
+    $ pip install --upgrade fast-oad